Dindigul, Kodaikanal

 Note:

-The bus will be waiting for 15-20 mins only, please reach at least 10-15 mins prior.
+The bus will be waiting for 15-20 mins only, please arrive at least 10-15 mins prior.

 Due to the possibility of high peak hours traffic and other problems, there can be delays in pick-up ( Please coordinate with your on-ground trek operator or assigned experience officer for better clarity )

-Non-AC buses will be provided and seat allotment will be done on a first come - first serve basis
+Non-AC buses will be provided and seat allotment will be done on a first-come - first-served basis

 Allocation of Doms and Tents will be determined in consideration of gender, age of passengers, and any unforeseen issues upon arrival at the designated base location